 The wind farm would be operated under two electric power permits granted on a conditional basis in June 2012 by the Mexican Energy Regulatory Commission: (1) an electric energy import permit which will allow the import of electric power to Mexico from the United States exclusively to cover the needs of the wind farm, with an indefinite term; and (2) an electric energy export permit which will enable us to produce electric power under an independent power producer scheme with an installed capacity of 156 MW for a 30-year term, subject to renewals under certain conditions.
-The conditional permits granted by the Mexican Energy Regulatory Commission depend upon the acquisition of a favorable opinion from the Mexican Federal Electricity
+The conditional permits granted by the Mexican Energy Regulatory Commission depend upon the acquisition of a favorable opinion from the Mexican Federal Electricity Commission, as well as subsequent actions required to keep such permits in effect.
+The Mexican Federal Electricity Commission issued a negative advisory opinion prior to the issuance of the conditional permit.

-Commission, as well as subsequent actions required to keep such permits in effect.
-The Mexican Federal Electricity Commission has issued a negative advisory opinion prior to the issuance of the conditional permit.
-We continue to work with the Mexican Energy Regulatory Commission and Mexican Federal Electricity Commission to obtain a positive advisory opinion from the latter in order to comply with such conditional permits, but we can provide no assurance that we will be able to do so.
-Under these permits, electricity will be imported and exported through a transmission line which will be interconnected with San Diego Gas & Electric Company's East County substation.
+Pursuant to resolution RES/115/2013, dated March 27, 2013, the Mexican Energy Regulatory Commission determined that the condition precedent to the effectiveness of the electric energy export permit granted to our subsidiary Energía Sierra Juárez, S. de R.L. de C.V., which is developing a wind farm along mountain ridges in the Sierra de Juárez Mountains in Baja California, Mexico, had been satisfied with the issuance of a positive advisory opinion by the Mexican Federal Electricity Commission.
+As a result, our energy export permit No. E/932/EXP/2012 became fully effective, enabling us to export 156 MW of electric power.
+Under these permits, electricity will be imported and exported through a transmission line which will be interconnected with San Diego Gas & Electric

+Company's East County substation.
 Assignment or transfer of these permits requires the prior approval of the Mexican Energy Regulatory Commission.
 Further phases of the project will also require Mexican Energy Regulatory Commission permits for the power to be generated and sold pursuant to such phases.